Martynas-Zigmantas/ironhack_final_project/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+I wanted to create tool that would allow the user to organise their travel plan.
+With a visual dashboard that gives direct insight to the available destinations from a selected airport and the airlines that can take you there.
+Along with that a machine learning model that can give the user a prediction of the chance of tardiness and an estimation of it.

-Here's why:
+Here's how:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should implement DRY principles to the rest of your life :smile: